filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ### Trustless Sealing-as-a-Service (SaaS) becomes possible

 NI-PoRep enables the full separation between computation and storage tasks.
 In particular, no `PCD` ([PreCommit Deposit](https://spec.filecoin.io/#section-systems.filecoin_mining.storage_mining.balance-requirements)) is needed, which brings the following benefits:
 - Currently a SaaS Provider (the entity running the PoRep steps) needs to put down the PCD for the sector, along with the PreCommit message.
 The PCD will be re-paid or prepaid by the SP sending the final SNARK proof on the chain (i.e., the SP that will store the sector for the following PoST).
 With NI-PoRep, this level of payment interaction is not needed.
-In particular, this kind of simplification helps SaaS providers to delegate computation tasks (ie, PoRep can be split into specialized subtasks that get outsourced to specialized entities).
+In particular, this kind of simplification helps SPs and SaaS providers to delegate computation tasks (ie, PoRep can be split into specialized subtasks that get outsourced to specialized entities).
 - Enabling HDD wholesale: for an SP it would be possible to receive brand new drives with `sectorKeys ` pre-generated using its `miner_id`.

 ### PoRep secured cryptographically and not rationally